Synthetic Data Augmentation for Zero-Shot Cross-Lingual Question Answering: Models

 \subsection{Implementation details}

 For all our experiments we use Multilingual MiniLM v1 (MiniLM-m) \cite{wang2020minilm}, a 12-layer with 384 hidden size architecture distilled from XLM-R Base multilingual \cite{conneau2019unsupervised}.
 With only 66M parameters, it is an order of magnitude smaller than state-of-the-art architectures such as BERT-large or XLM-large.
-We used the official Microsoft implementation.\footnote{Publicly available at \url{https://github.com/microsoft/unilm/tree/master/minilm}.} For all the experiments---both QG and QA---we trained the model for 5 epochs, using the default hyper-parameters.
-We used a single nVidia gtx2080ti with 11G RAM, and the training times to circa 4 and 2 hours amount respectively for Question Generation and for Question Answering.
-To evaluate our models, we used the official MLQA evaluation scripts.\footnote{\url{https://github.com/facebookresearch/MLQA/blob/master/mlqa_evaluation_v1.py}}
+We used the official Microsoft implementation.\footnote{Publicly available at \url{https://github.com/microsoft/unilm/tree/master/minilm}.} For all the experiments --both QG and QA-- we trained the model for 5 epochs, using the default hyper-parameters.
+We used a single nVidia gtx2080ti with 11G RAM, and the training times amount to circa 4 and 2 hours for Question Generation and for Question Answering, respectively.
+To evaluate our models, we used the official MLQA evaluation scripts.\footnote{\url{https://github.com/facebookresearch/MLQA/blob/master/mlqa_evaluation_v1.py}} For reproducibility purposes, we make the code available.\footnote{\url{https://anonymous.4open.science}}